benradstone/wandisco-documentation-ldm/docs/command-reference.md

 #### Mandatory Parameters

 * **`--path`** Defines the source file system directory that is the scope of the migration.
 All content (other than that excluded) will be migrated to the target.
+This is referenced in the UI as **Path for {source-filesystem}**.
 * **`--target`** Specifies the name of the target file system resource to which migration will occur.
+This is referenced in the UI as **Target**.
 * **`--migration-id`** Provide an identifier for the new migration.

 #### Optional Parameters

 * **`--exclusions`** A comma-separated list of exclusions by name.
+This is referenced in the UI as **Add new exclusion**.
 * **`--auto-start`** Provide this parameter if you want the migration to start immediately.
 If not provided, the migration will only take effect once run.
+This is referenced in the UI as **Auto-start migration**.
 * **`--action-policy`** This parameter determines what happens if the migration encounters content in the target path with the same name and size.
+This is referenced in the UI as **Skip Or Overwrite Settings**.
   There are two options available:
   1. **`com.wandisco.livemigrator2.migration.OverwriteActionPolicy`** _(default policy)_
      Every file is replaced, even if file size is identical on the target storage.
+This is referenced in the UI as **Overwrite**.
   1. **`com.wandisco.livemigrator2.migration.SkipIfSizeMatchActionPolicy`**
      If the file size is identical between the source and target, the file is skipped.
 If it’s a different size, the whole file is replaced.
+This is referenced in the UI as **Skip if Size Match**.

 #### Example